Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: RQ5: Comparison with Existing Tools

-\textbf{Results.} The precision and recall values are listed in Table~\ref{table:tools_call_sites_compare}.
-Since header annotation is based on identified callsites, it is evident that higher recall of callsite recognition leads to higher recall in header annotation. \toolname achieves the highest recall of $95.9\%$ which leads to a $96.8\%$ recall in header annotation of code cells.
+\textbf{Results.} The precision and recall values for both the real-world benchmarks and extended real-world benchmarks are listed in Table~\ref{table:tools_call_sites_compare}.
+Since header annotation is based on identified callsites, it is evident that higher recall of callsite recognition leads to higher recall in header annotation. \toolname achieves the highest callsite recall of $95.3\%$ which leads to a $92.8\%$ recall in header annotation of code cells.
 However, \emph{pyright} is the closest with $87.2\%$ recall for callsite recognition which leads to $82.7\%$ recall for header annotation.
 Note that without our type-stub database, these tools would perform even worse.
+We observe a similar trend on the extended real-world benchmark results with \toolname leading with a callsite recall of $91.6\%$ and $91.2\%$ recall in header annotation of code cells.
 The loss of precision is attributed to the over-approximation of return-types in our type-stub database as discussed earlier.

-\textbf{Modeling of Pandas Behavior.} Listing~\ref{lst:typingschallenges} shows simplified data manipulation methods of the Pandas library based on our real-world benchmark.
-Furthermore, Table \ref{table:tools_type_inference} lists the type of each variable used in Listing~\ref{lst:typingschallenges} as inferred by the tools being compared.
-It can be seen that both \emph{pyright} and \emph{Jedi} fail to infer return-types of variables \texttt{x1} through \texttt{x6}.
-This is because \toolname can model complex pandas accesses while the other two tools fail.
-For instance, in line 6, a dot notation access \texttt{df.a} is ignored by other tools while \toolname models it as a \texttt{Series}.
+Note that incorporating HiTyper into \toolname for an automated evaluation of callsite recognition, based on HiTyper's inferred types, proved challenging.
+The difficulty originated from the process of translating HiTyper's output back to the original source code and further integrating it with \toolname's expected format.
+Despite significant effort, we opted to discontinue this integration process.
+Nonetheless, insights from \typeevalpy, as outlined in Section~\ref{sec:eval_typeevalpy}, suggests that HiTyper's performance may not surpass that of \toolname.
+This perspective was further reinforced by our manual review of HiTyper's results when applied to the real-world benchmark notebooks.